 “Peter, don’t be silly,” Diane said.
 “My husband is extremely wealthy.
 Why would I jeopardize my marriage and my station for a starving artist like you?
 And for what it’s worth, Peter, your first impression of me was right.
 I am a snooty rich bitch.”

-Written for today’s Three Things Challenge from Di at Pensitivity101, where the three things are “honey,” “key,” and “place.”
-Also for Fandango’s One-Word Challenge (bend).
+In addition to being written for Teresa’s prompt, this post includes today’s Three Things Challenge prompt from Di at Pensitivity101, where the three things are “sport,” “hook,” and “canvas.”
+Also for today’s Word of the Day Challenge (details) and for Fandango’s One-Word Challenge (snooty).